diagrams/diagrams-doc/doc/quickstart.rst

 __ manual.html#faking-optional-named-arguments

 Now we simply need to call `connectOutside'` for each pair of nodes.
-`applyAll`, which applies a list of function, is useful in this sort of situation.
+`applyAll`, which applies a list of functions, is useful in this sort of situation.

 .. class:: dia-lhs